microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.OnExitAttribute.md

 Attribute for declaring what action to perform when exiting a monitor state.

+Attribute for declaring what action to perform when exiting a monitor state.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class OnExitAttribute : Attribute